ikunetwork/WhitePaper/README.md

 Any person with internet access may frictionlessly submit a `researchTarget` which may be a concrete, verifiable objective or broad target.
 For example:
 - Verifiable Object: Repurposing generic X in a slow release formulation to treat pancreatic cancer
-- Broad Target: Advancing research against aging
+- Broad Target: advancing research of aging and age-related diseases

 Among other aspects, the `researchTarget` may specify medical conditions, technology type i.e therapy, device, vaccine, etc., mechanism of action, or any other known R&D metric.
 The `researchTarget` will be visible and sortable to the public, allowing for thorough analysis and determination of demand.
 The public will be able to upvote a `researchTarget` - spam protected thru captcha.